I’m the Real VIP

 I was treated to a series of different types of stepping stones:

-The trail here was fancified for one reason and one reason only: It leads right up to Very Initmate Pleasures – the adult superstore.
-(And yes, if you hike the entire Hockanum River Trail from East Hartford, you have already hiked through a former nudie bar’s parking lot.
+The trail here was fancified for one reason and one reason only: It leads right up to Very Intimate Pleasures – the adult superstore.
+(And yes, if you hike the entire Hockanum River Trail from East Hartford, you have already hiked through a former nudie bar’s parking lot.)

 This.
 Trail.
 Rules.

-As most HRLPC trails do, this one took me under a large road:
+As is often the case along the HRT, this section took me under a large road:

 After that, at least in late 2016, I then walked through a construction site.
 The beauty of the trail here is that it is still blazed, still cleared, and still respected.
 There’s a whole bunch of construction junk here; piles of this and piles of that.
 And yet, amazingly, someone has seen to it that the Union Pond Trail remained clear.